Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Each label must be configured as a string in the format `key:value`.

-Labels are only compatible with hybrid mode deployments with Kong Konnect (SaaS), this configuration doesn't work with self-hosted deployments.
+Labels are only compatible with hybrid mode deployments with Kong Konnect (SaaS).

+This configuration doesn't work with self-hosted deployments.

 Keys and values follow the AIP standards: https://kong-aip.netlify.app/aip/129/